Asabeneh/30-Days-Of-React/03_Day_Setting_Up/03_day_setting_up.md

 ## Visual Studio Code

-We will use Visual Studio Code and [download](https://code.visualstudio.com) and install it if you do not have one yet.
+We will use Visual Studio Code as a code editor and [download](https://code.visualstudio.com) and install it if you do not have one yet.

 ## Browser

 We will use Google chrome

 ## Visual Studio Extensions
+You may need to install these extensions from Visual Studio Code

 - Prettier
 - ESLint